ASU-VDA-Lab/MIMIC/src/downstream_ml_task/README.md

 - **Real Model**: Trained on combination of real datasets (5,000 samples each)
 - **Synthetic Model**: Trained on combination of synthetic datasets (5,000 samples each)

+## Dataset Structure

+Timing Cone Dataset Used for trianing is as follows:
+1. Column 0: Cell type integer encoded (in the Readme file corresponding to the cell type and index)
+2. Column 1: Level index starting from 0 to (max level -1)
+3. Column 2: Load Capacitance of the node

 ## Model Architecture

 ### TimingGNN Details